 Winter Melon Nutrition

-As much as 96% of winter melon is made up of water content.
-The fruits are rich in volatile oil, flavonoids, glycosides, sugars as glucose, galactose and xylose, proteins, minerals, and vitamins.
+Winter melon contains as much as 96% of water content.
+The fruits are rich in antioxidants, simple sugars, proteins, minerals, and vitamins.

 It is a rich source of Folate, Vitamin C, Manganese, Phosphorus, Calcium, and Magnesium.
 It is also a good source of B Vitamins as Riboflavin, Thiamine, and Vitamin B3, and of minerals Zinc, Selenium, and Iron.